stpe/grunt-gss-to-json/README.md

 }
 ```

 If a cell is empty that column is missing.
-See below for example function.
+See below for example usage.

 ### Usage Examples